abdallah128128/abdallah128128/README.md

 <h1 align="center">Hi 👋, I'm Abullah Ahmed Elsayed ❤👋</h1>
-<h2 align="right">A Software Engineer, and mobile developer using flutter framework and dart programming language, Basic knowledge of security, operating systems, and networks.
+<h2 align="left">A Software Engineer, and mobile developer using flutter framework and dart programming language, Basic knowledge of security, operating systems, and networks.
 Interested in competitive programming, and Problem Solver at Code forces.</h2>

 - 🔭 I’m currently Last year in the College of Engineering, Department of Systems and Computers